 Insert New distinct Payrollnumber from ETL.PayrollSummaryStage table based on PayrollNumCode,PayrollnumberName into NYCCheckbook.
 Payrollnumber reference table.

-Insert the records from ETL.PayrollSummaryStage to NYCCheckbook.PayrollSummary table.
+Insert the records from ETL.PayrollSummaryStage to NYCCheckbook.PayrollSummary table, by matching values with lookup tables for DepartmentId, AppropriationUnitID, ExpenditureObjectID, PayrollNumID, and BudgetID from respective tables in NYCCheckbook schema.

 FMS Data Load